SSTI-Self-Healing/avrx-gcc/README.md

 Dec-9-2025, Wei-Min Shen
-	to compile everything, type "make" at the top directory to run the tests, "cd test", "make", and "simavr -m atmega1281 BasicTest1.elf" Have fun!!!
+	to compile everything, type "make" at the top directory to run the tests, "cd test", "make", and "simavr -m atmega1281 BasicTest1.elf" or "make run1".
+Have fun!!!
 No hardware is needed, simavr will run the code for you!